ninabarzh/broomstick/content/posts/multi-lingual-search.md

   - airgapped
 ---

 This guide walks you through setting up multilingual search in Hugo (v0.147.3) using the Docsy theme, **without relying on any CDNs**.
 No dodgy remote JS includes, no API keys, no Algolia.
 Just good old-fashioned files, language-specific `index.json`, and some actual control over what your search does.
 This is based on a working implementation that uses Lunr.js and works entirely offline — useful for privacy-focused or air-gapped deployments.
-It also assumes you're not here for quick hacks but for a robust, Hugo-friendly setup.
+It also assumes you're not here for quick hacks but for a Hugo-friendly setup.

 ### Prerequisites